Skip to content

-SENIOR DIGITAL COMMUNICATIONS STRATEGIST AND UX PROGRAM MANAGEMENT PROFESSIONAL ● 25 YEARS OF EXPERIENCE MANAGER/DIRECTOR ● FINANCIAL & PROFESSIONAL SERVICES MARKETING ● MARKETING AFFINITY PROGRAMS ● AGENCY & IN-HOUSE EXPERIENCE
+DIGITAL MARKETING COMMUNICATIONS AND UX PROGRAM MANAGEMENT PROFESSIONAL ● 30 YEARS OF EXPERIENCE DIRECTOR ● FINANCIAL, HEALTHCARE, TECHNOLOGY and PROFESSIONAL SERVICES SECTORS ● ENTERPRISE COMMUNICATIONS ● DEMAND GENERATION/LEAD GENREATION ● CONTENT STRATEGY ● PRODUCT AND SERVICES MARKETING ● CONSULTING & IN-HOUSE EXPERIENCE

 View Robert J. Williams's profile on LinkedIn

-• I possess exposure to user experience (UX) + agile product management + content development + digital marketing + web development + operations projects in consulting and in-house settings.
+• I have broad exposure across user experience (UX), agile product management, content development, digital marketing, web development, and digital operations—both in consulting and in-house settings.

-• I have writing samples representative of some of the kinds of deliverables and campaigns I’ve worked on over the years.
+• I’ve been a content individual contributor on many projects I’ve worked on.
+I have some samples representative of some of the kinds of deliverables and campaigns I’ve worked on over the years.

 What does that really mean?

-A little bit of a lot of things: defining a business’ digital goals, determining implementation resource needs, working to build websites, managing online advertising campaigns, project management, some quasi-technical grunt work, some editorial input, some analytics number crunching and analysis, email marketing, search engine advertising, social media editorial planning, evangelism of all things digital and working with programmers, designers, information architects, marketing people, business stakeholders, writers, editors, and such all in the name of digital transformation.
+A little bit of a lot of things: defining a business’ digital goals, determining implementation resource needs, working to build websites, managing paid advertising campaigns, project management, some quasi-technical grunt work, some editorial input, some metrics number crunching and analysis, email marketing, search engine advertising, social media strategy and editorial planning, evangelism of all things digital and working with programmers, designers, information architects, marketers, business stakeholders, writers, editors, digital agencies all in the name of digital transformation and adding value to business sustainability.

-Recently it has also meant managing digital properties and platforms a bit like software products have been managed, continually optimizing performance via ongoing development cycles with a close eye on the created user (or “customer”) experiences.
-Agile and lean and design thinking has been all the rage, so I have adopted various aspects of those approaches in working with both tech and marketing resources.
+In recent years it has also meant managing digital marketing programs a bit like software products have been managed: continually optimizing performance via ongoing cycles with a close eye on the created user (or “customer”) experiences and the latest game-changing web technology (e.g. in 2025 and 2026, all things A.I.)

 EXPERIENCE AREAS